Showing all 2 results

-Rose Williams is one of the great matriarchs in Dine pottery.
-Her daughters Alice Cling, Sue Ann Williams, and Susie Williams Crank, and her daughter-in-law, Lorraine Williams, area all potters.
+Rose Williams is one of the great matriarchs in Dine’ pottery.
+Her daughters Alice Cling, Sue Ann Williams, and Susie Williams Crank, and her daughter-in-law, Lorraine Williams, are all potters.
 Rose was from the Shonto/Cow Springs area of the Navajo Reservation.
-Rose was an adult when she learned to make potter.
-She made pottery for over 30 years, teaching the next generations traditional Navajo pottery making.
-Among those she taught include: them Faye Tso, Silas Claw, Louise Goodman, and Lorena Bartlett.
-The Navajo Way is one of close-knit extended families sharing common Clan relationships based on matrilineal descent.
+Rose was an adult when she learned to make pottery and she continued for over 30 years, teaching the next generations traditional Navajo/Dine’ pottery making.
+Among those she taught include: Faye Tso, Silas Claw, Louise Goodman, and Lorena Bartlett.
+The Navajo Way is one of the close-knit extended families sharing common Clan relationships based on matrilineal descent.
 Some clans have become known for particular skills.
 The Lók’aa’dine’é Clan (Reed People) in the Shonto/Cow Springs area has long been recognized for its pottery making, and many of the present-day potters or their spouses – Silas Claw, Faye Tso, Rose Williams, and Alice Cling—are members of this clan.
 Rose was known for her very large vessels.